-A professional property management company should have an office within 100 miles of the Property and use a written management agreement that complies with Part II, Chapter 1: Attributes and Characteristics, Section 111: Property Management and Agreement.
+A professional property management company should use a written management agreement that complies with Part II, Chapter 1: Attributes and Characteristics, Section 112: Property Management and Agreement.

 A qualified on-site manager

 - is not required to be a Property resident, - should generally be on-site during normal business hours, and - for at least 2 years the before the Commitment Date, should have either successfully managed the Property or have demonstrated management experience with a property similar in size or larger than the Property.